-- 1 The examination paper will consist of MCQs and short questions, which will be based on the syllabus for Part II Certification Examination given in Appendix B. The duration of the examination is 3.0 hours.
-The candidates are not allowed to copy the questions from the paper or take the paper away from the examination room. - 2 The format of the MCQ questions shall be similar to that of the Part I Certification Examination. - 3 Candidates shall attempt all MCQ and short questions. - 4 Candidates should use black ink and write neatly to answer the questions.
+- 1 The Part II Certification Examination shall be a written paper consisting of 60 MCQs and 10 short questions, which will be based on the syllabus for Part II Certification Examination given in Appendix B. The duration of the examination is 3.0 hours. - 2 Candidates will be provided with a combined MCQ question/answer book with space for short questions.
+Additional papers may be provided for short questions only upon request by the candidate to the invigilator.
+Candidates are not allowed to copy the questions from the paper or take the paper away from the examination room. - 3 The format of the MCQ questions shall be similar to that of the Part I Certification Examination. - 4 Candidates shall attempt all MCQ and short questions. - 5 Candidates should use black ink and write neatly to answer the questions.
 If the examiners cannot read the candidate's writing they will be unable to give full credit for the candidate's knowledge.